HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-It's not enough to know how many long tasks occur per page—we also need to understand the total time those tasks consume.
 The median mobile page has 2.37 seconds (2,366 ms) dedicated to long tasks, whereas desktop pages experience significantly less, at just a fraction of that time.

-The 75th percentile paints an even worse picture for mobile users, where pages spend 4.48 seconds (4,483 ms) processing long tasks, while desktop pages remain much lower.
+At the 75th percentile pages spend 4.48 seconds (4,483 ms) processing long tasks, while desktop pages remain much lower.
 By the 90th percentile, mobile long task time soars to 7.77 seconds (7,770 ms), highlighting a major responsiveness issue.
 This excessive processing time suggests a strong need for JavaScript optimizations, such as breaking up long tasks or leveraging web workers to handle intensive computations off the main thread.
 These results underscore the challenges mobile users face when dealing with heavy JavaScript execution.

 ### Scheduler API

-Scheduling JavaScript tasks has historically been deferred to the browser.
-There are methods such as `requestIdleCallback` and `queueMicrotask`, but these APIs schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused. queueMicrotask runs immediately after the current script, potentially causing task starvation.
-Its misuse can lead to UI jank, blocking the main thread, or excessive CPU usage, impacting performance.

-The Scheduler API has recently been released, and gives developers finer control over scheduling tasks based on priority—though it is currently only limited to Chromium-based browsers.
+The [Scheduler API](https://developer.mozilla.org/docs/Web/API/Scheduler) has recently been expanded with the [`yield` method](https://developer.mozilla.org/docs/Web/API/Scheduler/yield), which provides an easier method to [break up long tasks](https://web.dev/articles/optimize-long-tasks).

 {{ figure_markup(
   content="0.65%",